 The models were created as one way to enable improvements in the safety of protective equipment in football.
 They are also part of an effort to build bridges between innovators creating products and experts doing leading biomechanical research on concussion prevention.

-The models will be publically available online to manufacturers, designers, innovators, entrepreneurs, universities, and others working to develop effective, novel helmet designs to enhance athlete health and safety.
+The models are publically available online to manufacturers, designers, innovators, entrepreneurs, universities, and others working to develop effective, novel helmet designs to enhance athlete health and safety.

 New Video Review Data and HeadHealthTECH Challenges Aim to Improve Designs for Protective Equipment